andriibugaiov/Producer_Consumer/README.md

 # Producer_Consumer
-Implementation of solutions for producer-consumer problem using various multithreading methods.
+Implementation of solutions for producer-consumer problem using various multithreading methods